tiffrobo/exchange-new/about.md

 **Harlo Holmes**, Director of Newsroom Digital Security at Freedom of the Press Foundation.
 Harlo is a media scholar, software programmer, and activist and contributes regularly to the open source mobile security collective The Guardian Project.

+**Holly Kilroy** is Communities Director of Center for Digital Resilience and is co-founder of Security First.
+She has spent the past ten years building projects that leverage technology and civil society coordination to address issues of human rights and conflict.

 **Danny O'Brien**, International Director at EFF.
 Previously, Danny headed the Internet Program at the Committee to Protect Journalists.

 **Jamie Tomasello**, Manager, Trust and Compliance at Duo Security.
 Previously, Jamie has been the Technology Director for Access Now and Head of Policy and Investigation at Cloudflare, and is a Certified Information Privacy Professional (CIPP) and Certified Information Privacy Technologist (CIPT).